otonyoadmin/knowledgebaseotonyo/pages/01.home/21.objects-of-desire/default.md

 ![](fullobjectsofdesre.jpg?cropResize=300,300)

-It is important to have knowledge of and understand the transient nature of objects of desire can be helped if we simply reflect for a moment about our actual objects of desire.
+Understanding and being aware of the constantly changing value of our objects of desire can be helped if we simply reflect for a moment about our actual objects of desire and how they are directly related to how what they mean to us changes as we learn and evolve through our experiences over time.

 The objects we desire today are often different to those which we desired 10 or 20 years ago and many of the objects of desire we had 10 or 20 years ago may now be considered as undesirable.